FelixStumvoll/SVE-jakarta-ee/README.md

 A core concept of Kotlin is immutability.
 The language has a special keyword `val` which marks variables as immutable.
 Collections such as `List` and `Set` are immutable by default and mutability must be explicitly specified by using their mutable counterparts.
-This is helps creating safer code since variables a guaranteed to stay the same after they have been initialized.
+This is helps to create safer code since variables a guaranteed to stay the same after they have been initialized.

-However Quarkus does not fully benefit from the immutability of Kotlin, especially when defining data classes which are used to model REST API requests and responses.
+Quarkus does not fully benefit from the immutability of Kotlin, especially when defining data classes which are used to model REST API requests and responses.

 For example the following snippet displays the data class which is used to model the request object for creating a new short url.
 As you can see are all properties required to be mutable.
 This is because Quarkus creates a new object using